4 Leading Techniques to Design Personalized Apps

 Before That: Should You Choose To Personalize?

 Building a personalized experience for your users has numerous benefits for you as an app owner.
-However, before solving their problems, you should always start by interviewing your customers, creating personas, and coming to a well-honed understanding the goals and frustrations of users.
+However, before solving their problems, you should always start by interviewing your customers, creating personas, analyzing app heatmaps, and coming to a well-honed understanding the goals and frustrations of users.
 Customization can be costly and time-consuming, and should never be an approach you always default to.
 That said, personalization helps you to match customer needs that would otherwise be impossible without sacrificing usability, learnability, and the emotional need that your users will have for your app.
 Personalization also pushes you to review what is important about your app for your users – and what is not.

 How Do I Personalize My Mobile App Experience?